HEP-KBFI/MEMmultilepton/README.md

 For instance, you could clone the package into `$CMSSW_BASE/src/analysis/MEMmultilepton`.
 The two-level directory structure is necessary for `scram` to recognize the project and build it.

+The package is guaranteed to work in CMSSW 10_2_X, but it very likely works in older releases as well as long as the GCC is reasonably new (4.9+).

 ### Example run

 ```bash